chhjel/XuReverseProxy/README.md

 ## Known issues

 * Project is a work in progress.
-It should be functional and safe to use but lacking some UX.
-E.g. the UI is lacking dedicated input components for dates and timespans.
+It should be functional and safe to use but lacking some UX and features.
 * IP block CIDR range logic does not handle all cases yet.

 ## Local development setup